 A

 MBP (major basic protein) and ECP (eosinophil cationic protein) released from eosinophils cause direct cellular damage to the corneal epithelium.
 Mechanical friction from giant papillae adds to this, forming an oval shallow ulcer (shield ulcer) in the upper cornea.
-When fibrin and mucus deposit on the ulcer base, it becomes a corneal plaque, hindering epithelial regeneration.
-During the active phase, MBP and ECP have antibacterial effects, making infection less likely; however, indiscriminate use of steroids during remission increases the risk of bacterial keratitis, so caution is needed.
+When fibrin and mucus deposit on the ulcer base, a corneal plaque forms, hindering epithelial regeneration.
+During the active phase, MBP and ECP have antibacterial effects, making infection less likely; however, indiscriminate use of steroids during remission increases the risk of bacterial keratitis, requiring caution.

 VKC cannot be explained solely by simple IgE-mediated type I allergy.
-CD4-positive Th2 cell-driven type IV hypersensitivity plays an important role.
-In animal model studies, involving type I allergy alone did not induce conjunctival eosinophil infiltration, whereas involving Th2 cells induced strong conjunctival eosinophil infiltration.
+CD4-positive Th2 cell-driven type IV hypersensitivity plays a crucial role.
+In animal model studies, type I allergy alone did not induce conjunctival eosinophil infiltration, whereas involving Th2 cells induced strong conjunctival eosinophil infiltration.
 This finding indicates that Th2 cells play a central role in the pathogenesis of VKC.

 Th2 cells: Produce cytokines such as IL-4, IL-5, and IL-13, promoting eosinophil recruitment and activation.

-Mast cells: Through IgE-mediated degranulation, produce a biphasic response: immediate phase (histamine release) and late phase (leukotriene production).
+Mast cells: Through IgE-mediated degranulation, produce a biphasic response: an immediate phase (histamine release) and a late phase (leukotriene production).

 Histopathology of conjunctival giant papillae shows eosinophil infiltration, fibroblast proliferation, extracellular matrix deposition, and numerous T cell infiltrates.
-That is, the formation of giant papillae involves not only type I allergic reactions but also T cell-dependent chronic inflammation.
+Thus, giant papilla formation involves not only type I allergic reactions but also T cell-dependent chronic inflammation.

-According to the Japanese GL 3rd edition, the causative antigens of VKC are often house dust and mites, and it is not uncommon for patients to react to many other types of antigens such as pollen and animal dander7).
+The most common causative antigens for VKC are house dust and mites; in addition, reactions to many types of antigens such as pollen and animal dander are not uncommon7).
 Therefore, symptoms may persist year-round rather than only seasonally.

 Age and sex: More common in boys aged 5–25 years.
 Frequently occurs during school age.

-Climate: High prevalence in hot, dry regions (West Africa, Mediterranean coast, Middle East, India, East Asia).
-Association with summer temperature rise and urban heat island effect is also discussed.
+Climate: Higher prevalence in hot, dry regions (West Africa, Mediterranean coast, Middle East, India, East Asia).
+Associations with summer temperature rises and urban heat island effects are also discussed.

 Atopic predisposition: Frequent comorbidity or family history of atopic dermatitis, bronchial asthma, and allergic rhinitis.

-Endocrine factors: Since the prevalence decreases after puberty, the involvement of sex hormones is suspected.
-An increased prevalence of growth hormone deficiency (GHD) has been reported in VKC patients 5).
+Endocrine factors: The prevalence decreases after puberty, suggesting the involvement of sex hormones.
+An increased prevalence of growth hormone deficiency (GHD) has been reported in patients with VKC 5).

 VKC and atopic keratoconjunctivitis are allergic corneal diseases and also risk factors for infectious keratitis 6).